 - Make sure you have a compelling, relevant message to share.
 If you don’t, your email will be quickly deleted and automatically sent to the trash folder.

 - Keep your content relatively short.
-(In Gem’s The Definite Guide for Email Outreach, they suggest a sweet spot of 50-125 words, with an average of 90-220 words.)
+(In Gem’s The Definitive Guide for Email Outreach, they suggest a sweet spot of 50-125 words, with an average of 90-220 words.)

 - Break the copy into smaller, easily digestible paragraphs.
 Fun fact: According to Beamery, a talent acquisition company, research shows that the brain enjoys being presented with 3 choices, while 4 or more can lead to confusion.
 So try breaking your messages into 3 separate paragraphs or even using 3 different adjectives to describe your company.